Nikolay Sakharov: Biography

-On January 25, 1978, Sakharov confessed to the murder of three girls (Tatyana Svetina, Natalia Vinogradova and Marina Mukhina).
+On 25 January 1978, Sakharov confessed to the murder of three girls (Tatyana Svetina, Natalia Vinogradova and Marina Mukhina).
 Having a car, he scoured in search of victims around the city and the surrounding area.
 If he met a lonely young girl on the road, he offered her a ride, most often dressed in a police uniform.
 When the girl got into the car, he took her out of town, into the woods, raped her (according to his confession, he raped two of the girls, but the third he could not), killing them by hitting them with a hammer, driftwood or tuning key.
 Then Sakharov burned the corpses, shattering the skulls with a big stick, wrapping the remains in a rag and throwing them into the river.
 The remains of two of his victims were thrown into the Pelshma River, but he burned the corpses in the forest near Kadnikov.
 He stole a watch and handkerchief from the second victim, giving them to one of his mistresses, and from the third - a cross and "chain of yellow metal", which he gave to another mistress.
 This chain, seized during the investigation, also helped convict the offender.

 In February 1978, he tried to escape from prison, but was prevented from doing so.

 Trial

-From July 18 to 25, 1978, a court was held in Vologda.
+From 18 to 25 July 1978, a court was held in Vologda.
 The judge in the case was well-known Vologda lawyer Yuri Koshkin.
 Together with Sakharov at the dock were three of his accomplices.
 They committed a series of thefts with him, but none participated in the murders.
 Even before the trial there was an agreement with the escort regiment on the allocation of special protection and reinforced police outfits.
-In the city there was talk that the population was aroused, and a lynching could occur.
+In the city, there was talk that the population was aroused, and a lynching could occur.
 In those days, crowds of people went to the courthouse.
 The participants of the trial and the judges could enter the building with great difficulty.
 On the porch, speakers were installed (an unprecedented case at the time).
 Through them, people were urged to keep calm and not to interfere in the process.
 At the trial, Sakharov detailed all his crimes, fully admitting his guilt and asking the court not to sentence him to death.
-However, the request was denied, and Nikolay Sakharov was executed by firing squad on February 5, 1979.
+However, the request was denied, and Nikolay Sakharov was executed by firing squad on 5 February 1979.